kerneljake/baddude/README.md

 There are variables to set the dimensions of the board, border around the edges, and size of the holes.
 The module will evenly space the holes within the given tableau.

-The `mirroring` boolean variable at the top of the file determines if the panel will be mirrored vertically.
-If set to `true`, then the pattern will be mirrored in inverse (where the holes and reflective areas are transposed) as seen in the image to the right.
+The `mirroring` boolean variable at the top of the file determines if the panel will be doubled in height vertically.
 This is suitable for mounting over a 24"x48" Owens Corning 703 panel, for example.
+If set to `true`, then by default the pattern will be copied in inverse (where the holes and reflective areas are transposed) as seen in the image to the right.
+You can experiment with other mirror patterns by changing the boolean conditions in the code.
 Set `mirroring` to `false` to generate a 24"x24" pattern as seen in the topmost image.